Think cruising is all about sitting poolside with a drink in hand while you soak up some sun?

 To be sure that’s still a very popular activity, but today’s cruise ships offer so much more than just a pool and a buffet.
 From waterslides that hang out over the edge of the ship to go-karts at sea, there is no shortage of things to do on a modern cruise ship.

 In fact, Norwegian Cruise Lines has been at the forefront of the “arms race” among cruise ships to create vessels that are bigger, better, and have more things to do to entertain passengers.
-While that means the cruise line has spent billions on building and updating ships, it also means that passengers have no shortage of things to do and experience.
+The cruise line has spent billions on building and updating ships, so that passengers have no shortage of things to do and experience.

 Eat Somewhere Different Every Night

 All ships in the Norwegian Cruise Lines fleet have a number of spots to eat, but the newer ships take it to another level.
 The Norwegian Joy, for instance, has more than 15 spots to dine.
 From the main dining room to sushi at Food Republic to BBQ at Q Texas Smokehouse and lots more, you can eat somewhere different every night and still not be able to try all the restaurants on the ship.

 In particular, newer ships seemed to be skewed toward fine dining, including spots like Onda by Scarpetta and Le Bistro.
 So be prepared to get fancy.

 Smoke a Cigar While Watching the Water